andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

   ec22-->ctrl
 ```

 In this configuration, you don't need to expose any compute nodes directly to the internet.
-Instead, you rely soley on your nodes communicating with your schedulers control plane, and then mediate operator access directly with the control plane itself.
+Instead, you rely soley on your nodes communicating with your scheduler's control plane, and then mediate operator access directly with the control plane itself.

-For example, an operator might gain access as like this:
+For example, an operator might gain access as follows:

 ```mermaid
 flowchart TD